mattdeloia/CATTConV/README.md

   - *SearchforKnowledge*: Ability to ask questions beyond the obvious answer.
-  - *StressTolerance*: Ability to cope win the anxiety inherent in confronting the new, unexpected, complex, mysterious, and obscure events.
+  - *StressTolerance*: Ability to cope with the anxiety inherent in confronting the new, unexpected, complex, mysterious, and obscure events.
   - *JoyousExploration*: Preference for new information and experiences,